-Although some efficiencies can be achieved by pursuing a Joint MS/PhD degree, the specific amount of time saved by doing so will vary from person to person.
-In general, the time savings should amount to approximately one year of study, but this will vary from student to student for a number of reasons.
-Because of certification requirements imposed by the American Speech-Language-Hearing Association (ASHA), academic and clinical courses associated with the Master’s degree program must be adhered to carefully.
-For example, students must have completed (or be concurrently enrolled in) any clinical courses in order to work with clients manifesting a particular speech or language disorder.
-Furthermore, as a result of being in the Joint MS/PhD degree program, students will not necessarily take all of the clinical content courses taken by MS-only students, and thus may not have as diverse of clinical experiences as they otherwise would.
-However, in the event that a student does not take one or more of the courses required for the MS degree, s/he must still acquire and demonstrate the knowledge and skills required for ASHA certification.
+Due to certification requirements imposed by the American Speech-Language-Hearing Association (ASHA), academic and clinical courses associated with the Master’s degree program must be adhered to carefully.
+Students must have completed, or be concurrently enrolled in, any clinical courses in order to work with clients manifesting a particular speech or language disorder.
+Students in the Joint MS/PhD degree program may not elect to take as many of the clinical courses as MS only students, and thus may not have as diverse of clinical experiences.
+However, If the student does not take one, or more, of the courses required for the MS degree, the student must still acquire and demonstrate the knowledge and skills required for ASHA certification.

 Because of the specialized nature of the Joint M.S./Ph.D. training program, applicants will be expected to meet strict GPA and GRE requirements for admission that may exceed those expected of other graduate students.
 Interviews with faculty will also be a part of the admissions process.
 Because of the dual nature of the training associated with this program, it is offered as a “full time only” option; students who are admitted are strongly discouraged from working in any capacity, other than in conjunction with assignments they may have as research or teaching assistants.

-If a student enrolled in the MS/PhD program decides to discontinue pursuing the PhD degree and wishes to obtain only the MS degree, s/he will be allowed to do so if his/her grades meet the requirements for enrolled master’s candidates (i. e., minimum 3.0 GPA and no more than two C’s in departmental classes).
+If a student enrolled in the Joint M.S./Ph.D. program decides to discontinue pursuing the Ph.D. degree and wishes to obtain only the M.S. degree, the student will be allowed to do so if his/her grades meet the requirements for enrolled master’s candidates (i. e., minimum 3.0 GPA and no more than two C’s in departmental classes).
 Students who discontinue the doctoral portion of study will likely require additional time to complete the master’s degree depending on how long they have been in the joint program.
 Non-departmental courses may not be substituted for required CSD master’s courses.
 Departmental independent studies and research experiences may be used to fulfill master’s level requirements only with approval of the student’s committee.